MicrosoftDocs/navdevitpro-content-pr/articles/upgrade-convertingdatabase.md

     For more information, see Uploading a License File for a Specific Database.

-You have now completed the conversion of the Dynamics NAV 2013, Dynamics NAV 2013 R2, Dynamics NAV 2015, or Dynamics NAV 2016 database to be accessed from Project “Madeira”.
+You have now completed the conversion of the Dynamics NAV 2013, Dynamics NAV 2013 R2, Dynamics NAV 2015, or Dynamics NAV 2016 database to be accessed from Dynamics NAV 91.
 To test the converted database, you can connect it to the Microsoft Dynamics NAV 2016 Server instance that by Microsoft Dynamics NAV clients, and then open a client.

 Next, upgrade the application code to Microsoft Dynamics NAV 2016.